priyalpat721/EasyAnimatorCode/readme.txt

 This required extensive refactoring from our previous submission to make sure that the MVC architecture pattern was correctly followed.

 The AnimatorControllerImpl implements the interface IAnimatorController and our 4 views implement the interface IAnimatorView with a new method generate().
-We implemented our new PlayBack view using Swing elements: JButtons, JPanel, Timer, etc.
+We implemented our new PlayBack view using Swing elements: JButton, JPanel, JCheckBox, etc.

 Controller.go() selects the appropriate view and calls the right method: